-Cyprus Citizenship by Investment Program Revision – Provisions effective from 15th of May 2019
+Cyprus Investment Programme Revision – Provisions effective from 15th of May 2019

-The Government of Cyprus in the recent decision of the council of ministers taken on the 13th of February 2019 has revised the "Cyprus Investment Programme” in order to make it more trustworthy and targeted.
+The Government of Cyprus in the recent decision of the council of ministers taken on the 13th of February 2019 has decided to change the "Cyprus Investment Programme” in order to make it more trustworthy and targeted.
 The following provisions will apply to all citizenship by investment applications submitted as from the 15th of May 2019,

 For any applications submitted prior to the 15th of May, the previous provisions are still applicable with the exception that the applicant should not have been rejected on an application for citizenship in any other member-state of the European Union.
 This provision applies immediately and in such a case the applicant is not eligible to apply for the acquisition of the Cypriot citizenship through the Cyprus Investment Programme.